 Oral & ePoster Presentation

-I would like to thank all those who submitted abstracts to the OAA’s 2013 Obstetric Anaesthesia meeting in Bournemouth.
-This year we received 275 abstracts, a similar number to last year.
+I would like to thank all those who submitted abstracts to the OAA’s 2014 Obstetric Anaesthesia meeting in Dublin.
+This year we received 288 abstracts, a similar number to last year.
 Each abstract has been marked by at least four assessors; scores have been calculated following which oral and poster presentations have been awarded.

-The most significant change to this year’s assessment process is the insistence that, where appropriate, projects are approved by either an ethics or audit committee or by the local Caldecott Guardian.
-Unfortunately a number of submissions containing patient data have not undergone this review and approval and these have not been accepted for presentation.
+In keeping with current importance of research governance, we again insisted that projects were approved by either an ethics or audit committee or by the local Caldecott Guardian.
+The number of submissions not following these guidelines was much reduced compared to last year, although several were rejected where this was not clearly stated.
 As in previous years we have not accepted case reports without confirmation of written consent.

 Given the large number of submissions it is not possible to give individual feedback to authors whose abstracts have not been accepted.
 We would suggest that unsuccessful authors contact members of their department with experience in publication who will hopefully be able to offer suitable and constructive advice on how to improve their work.

-Finally, I would like to thank all those who helped with the marking: Gary Stocks, Vinnie Sodhi, Lorraine Hamlyn, Nuala Lucas, Neville Robinson, Vanessa Skelton, Mark Scrutton, Christina Laxton, Nicholas Wharton, Hilary Swales, Mike Wee and James Eldridge.
-I would also like to express my gratitude to Trisha Hawkins and Francesca Uragallo and the technicians at Fast Floor Multimedia Ltd for their assistance with the abstract process.
+Finally, I would like to thank all those who helped with the marking: Gary Stocks, Daryl Dob, Matt Rucklidge, Nuala Lucas, Neville Robinson, Vanessa Skelton, Mark Scrutton, Christina Laxton, Nicholas Wharton, John Loughrey, Niamh Hayes and Conan McCaul.
+I would also like to express my gratitude to Trisha Hawkins and the technicians at Fast Floor Multimedia Ltd for their assistance with the abstract process.